spiraldb/vortex/README.md

 * Forward statistical information (such as sortedness) to consumers.
 * To provide a building block for file format authors to store compressed array data.

-## Vs Apache Arrow
+## Integration with Apache Arrow

-It is important to note that Vortex and Arrow have different design goals.
-As such, it is somewhat unfair to make any comparison at all.
-But given both can be used as array libraries, it is worth noting the differences.

-Vortex is designed to be maximally compatible with Apache Arrow.
+Apache Arrow is the de facto standard for interoperating on columnar array data.
+Naturally, Vortex is designed to be maximally compatible with Apache Arrow.
 All Arrow arrays can be converted into Vortex arrays with zero-copy, and a Vortex array constructed from an Arrow array can be converted back to Arrow, again with zero-copy.

+It is important to note that Vortex and Arrow have different--albeit complementary--goals.

 Vortex explicitly separates logical types from physical encodings, distinguishing it from Arrow.
 This allows Vortex to model more complex arrays while still exposing a logical interface.
 For example, Vortex can model a UTF8